T.Y. Hilton inspires with words, actions

 As practice ended, Frank Reich asked Hilton to address the team.

-Reich has been part of countless inspirational talks during his four-plus decades in the NFL as a player and coach, and probably has given a few as a coach and ordained minister.
+Reich has been part of countless inspirational talks during his three-plus decades in the NFL as a player and coach, and probably has given a few as a coach and ordained minister.

 Hilton apparently took it to another level.